-The University of Missouri (Mizzou) is excited to be hosting its 4th annual MU Plant Research Symposium entitled: "Applications of Modern Technology from Lab to Field".
-This symposium is a part of The Corteva agriscience Plant Sciences Symposia series, which provides an opportunity for the next generation of scientists to interact with both public and private experts through student-driven and organized events at different academic institutions worldwide.
+The University of Missouri (Mizzou) is excited to be hosting its 6th annual MU Plant Research Symposium entitled: "Improving Plants With Scientific And Technological Advancement".
+This symposium is a part of The Corteva Agriscience Plant Sciences Symposia series, which provides an opportunity for the next generation of scientists to interact with both public and private experts through student-driven and organized events at different academic institutions worldwide.

 The aim of this symposium is to bring together numerous groups across Mizzou, other universities, and the community with vastly diverse research directed towards a unified goal: improving crops to solve problems facing food and agriculture today.
 In connection, participants presenting a poster or a talk will be required to have a section focusing on how their research can be applied to improve tomorrow's crops.